gustavoparedes/QuickLog/README.md

    Allows to generate a filter based on the time of two records, taking the lower or older time as the lower limit and the higher or later time as the upper limit.
    For example, we could view all logs generated during a user's session.

+   **First select the two logs you want to use to make the time range filter, then click on the “Time Range” button.**

 ![Time Range](https://github.com/gustavoparedes/QuickLog/assets/61228478/6b2ef126-1b13-4fca-9755-74619f9ae6c7)